scalecube/docs/README.md

     Microservices.builder()
         .discovery(options -> options.seeds(seed.discovery().address()))
-        .services(...) // OPTIONAL: services (if any) as part of this node.
+        .serviceFactory(...) // OPTIONAL: factory of services (if any) as part of this node.

         // configure list of gateways plugins exposing the apis .gateway(options -> new WebsocketGateway(options.id("ws").port(8080)))